-They go from job loss, loss of financial autonomy or total financial dependence on the spouse – to loss of social rights (unemployment, retirement, sickness) with the precarious social minimas that this implies.
+They go from job loss, loss of financial autonomy or total financial dependence on the spouse – to loss of social rights (unemployment, retirement, sickness) with the precarious social minima that this implies.
+Here are some examples:

 Family cohesiveness is also compromised, such as separation from the spouse or the renunciation of having another child.